OpenEx-Platform/docs/docs/usage/rest-api.md

 ## Authentication

-Access to the OpenBAS API requires authentication using standard authentication mechanisms.
-For authentication, users need to include the following headers in their API requests:
+Accessing the OpenBAS API requires authentication through standard mechanisms.
+To authenticate, users must include the following headers in their API requests:

 ```html